rsg-argentina/rsg-argentina/content/authors/andreaPB/_index.md

 email = "andrepballesteros@gmail.com"

 # List (academic) interests or hobbies
-interests = ["Transcriptomics,, Biostatistics, Programming, Plant-pathogen interaction"]
+interests = ["Transcriptomics, Biostatistics, Programming, Plant-pathogen interaction"]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.